Decoding the mystery: Why do cats hiss at each other?

 When cats hiss at dogs

 Cats hiss as a way to express their fear or discomfort, often when they feel threatened by another animal or human.
+A cat hiss is a clear sign for the dog to back off and indicates the cat is feeling stressed or defensive.
 Dogs, being larger and often more boisterous than cats, can sometimes trigger this reaction.

 Dogs are known for their playful nature and curiosity.
 A dog may approach a cat in a friendly manner, but the cat might perceive it as a threat.
 This misunderstanding is often the reason why a cat might hiss at a dog.